 In today’s corporate reporting ecosystem, meeting both investor and broader stakeholder expectations can increasingly demand the connecting of financial and non-financial information to create one cohesive value creation story.
-To meet these demands/expectations, many organizations are adopting integrated reporting—an approach to corporate reporting that embraces the connectivity and interdependencies between a range of factors, such as corporate purpose, the business model, strategies, risks, and market opportunities—that can essentially affect an organization’s ability to create long-term value for its stakeholders.
+To meet these demands/expectations, many organisations are adopting integrated reporting—an approach to corporate reporting that embraces the connectivity and interdependencies between a range of factors, such as corporate purpose, the business model, strategies, risks and market opportunities—that can essentially affect an organisation’s ability to create long-term value for its stakeholders.

 Deloitte Global’s article offers insights on integrated reporting.
-Download it today to learn more about how Deloitte can help support your future reporting efforts.
+Download it today and contact your local Deloitte firm to learn more about how Deloitte can help to support your future reporting efforts.

 Looking for a 2-minute read on integrated reporting?
 Read Deloitte Global’s overview article here.